Bring care to life.

 Health Link Alberta (811) provides free navigation, health advice and referral to provincial health services.

 Brain Care Centre provides services and social supports to Edmonton residents with acquired brain injuries.

-* ConsortiaCare.ca is not affiliated or in any way connected to any of the above organizations.
-These links are provided to help Edmonton residents self-refer to the best possible services for their health condition.
+* ConsortiaCare.ca provides links to these external providers to help Edmonton residents self-refer to the best possible services for their health condition.